bruinit/Docker/README.md

 	- [Windows](https://docs.docker.com/desktop/install/windows-install/)
 	- [MacOS - x86 chip](https://docs.docker.com/desktop/install/mac-install/)
 	- [MacOS - Apple chip](https://docs.docker.com/desktop/mac/apple-silicon/)
-2. Only Linux and MacOS users, change the values of `UID` and `GID` according to your system
-     - To get the correct values, in the terminal type the following commands for `UID` and `GID` respecively:
-        - `id -u`
-        - `id -g`
-3. Open a terminal (CMD) at the location of this README file
+2. Open a terminal (CMD) at the location of this README file
     - Open a terminal and use `cd` to get to the correct location
     - Or right click in finder/explorer and `Open in terminal`
-4. To start the application type the following command:
+3. To start the application type the following command:
     - `docker-compose up -d`
     - It may take a while on the first start :)
-5. Open your favorite browser and go to [http://127.0.0.1/](http://127.0.0.1/) or [http://localhost/](http://localhost/) and it should show a page indicating that everything is working.
+4. Open your favorite browser and go to [http://127.0.0.1/](http://127.0.0.1/) or [http://localhost/](http://localhost/) and it should show a page indicating that everything is working.
-6. To stop the docker containters run the following command:
+5. To stop the docker containters run the following command:
     - `docker-compose stop`
-7. Now it is also possible to start/stop the container from Docker Desktop
+6. Now it is also possible to start/stop the container from Docker Desktop

 Also you can use Database GUI phpMyAdmin via [http://localhost:8080/](http://localhost:8080/)